rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 * Some other important settings are:

-  * **Enable Hashing**: Facebook expects the user data to be hash encoded using `SHA256`.
-RudderStack will hash encode the user data only if this option is enabled.
+  * **Enable Hashing**: Facebook expects the user data to be hash encoded using `SHA256`. if this option is enabled, RudderStack will hash encode the user data irrespective of the schema type chosen in the RudderStack dashboard.

   * **Disable Formatting**: Facebook has fixed data formats for all the allowed schema fields.
 When this option is enabled, RudderStack will `not` format the data sent by the user.